-To operate the washer, hold the switch down to the find side.
+Turn the switch counterclockwise to the position to operate the washer.
 Then the wiper will also operate several times.

-- .
-Do not operate the washer continuously for more than 30 seconds. - Do not operate the washer if reservoir tank is empty. - The rear window wiper will not operate when the rear window is open.
+- Do not operate the washer continuously for more than 30 seconds. - Do not operate the washer if reservoir tank is empty. - The rear window wiper will not operate when the glass hatch is open.

-The rear window wiper will not operate if the rear window is closed with the wiper switch on.
+The rear window wiper will not operate if the glass hatch is closed with the wiper switch on.
 To operate the window wiper, turn the switch to off and then to on.

-The rear window will not open while the rear window wiper is operating.
+• The glass hatch will not open while the rear window wiper is operating.

-In freezing temperatures the washer solution may freeze on the rear window and obscure your vision.
-Warm the rear window with the defroster before you wash the rear window.
+In freezing temperatures the washer solution may freeze on the glass hatch and obscure your vision.
+Warm the glass hatch with the defroster before you wash the glass hatch.

-REAR WINDOW AND OUTSIDE MIRROR DEFOGGER SWITCH
+GLASS HATCH AND OUTSIDE MIRROR (if so equipped) DEFOGGER SWITCH

-To defog the rear window glass and the outside door mirrors, start the engine and push the switch on.
+To defog the glass hatch and the outside door mirrors, start the engine and push the switch on.
 (The indicator light will come on.)
 Push the switch again to turn the defogger off.

 It will automatically turn off in approximately 15 minutes.
-If the window clears before this time. push the switch off manually.
+If the window clears before this time, push the switch off manually.

-When cleaning the inner side of the rear window, be careful not to scratch or damage the rear window defogger.
+When cleaning the inner side of the glass hatch, be careful not to scratch or damage the glass hatch defogger.